AstraiosColony/ufs/README.md

 # orbital
-A Roleplay System for OpenSimulator and Secondlife
+A Roleplay System for OpenSimulator